 As the Royal Court was always in need of money, Murány was offered for sale to Prince Rákóczi Zsigmond for 40,000 gold Forints in 1600.
 But then, Johann Rottal, the Chief Advisor of Hungarian Affairs in the Secret Council of the King, took the transaction into his hands.
 Finally, Murány landed in the hands of Baron Jakab in exchange for 100,000 gold Forints.
 There was a huge domain attached to the castle, so the Court decided to buy it back in 1608, according to a decision of the Diet from the same year.
 As the king had no money, the next year a wealthy Hungarian aristocrat, Széchy Tamás paid Baron Rottan a token amount to acquire Murány Castle and its lands.

 The heyday of the castle began with the Széchy family.
 Széchy Tamás had a son, György, but instead of the castle going to him, the ownership went to his wife Homonnay Mária.
 Later, Mária purchased it from her father-in-law.
 She and Széchy György made Murány one of the most important centers of the Protestant spirit and culture in 1613.
-(Please note, I use the Eastern name order for Hungarian names.)
+(Please note, I use the Eastern name order for Hungarians where family names come first.)

 Széchy György opposed both the Catholic King Ferdinand II and the Protestant Prince Bethlen Gábor of Transylvania knowing no lord over himself.
 When he suddenly died in 1625, the ownership of the castle had reverted to the king.
 However, his widow bribed the Viennese court with 22,000 gold Forints so she could become the castle’s owner again.
 She had to swear an oath that neither she nor her heirs would ever yield it to the Transylvanian princes or anybody on their side.
 She received the king’s approval in 1626.
 Before her death, the relentless mother forced her daughter, Mária, to give up her rights in favor of her sisters and their husbands.
 Maria went to court against her mother, but nothing could be done.
 When the strict widow died all of her daughters took the side of Prince Rákóczi in spite of their mother’s oath.